-The second iteration was used on Victrolas between 1907 and 1910, and uses a fancy border, without the use of the highly flared "V's".
-Machines from this vintage are considered relatively early, and often desirable from a collectors standpoint.
+VARIATION TWO: The second iteration of decal was used on Victrolas between 1907 and 1909, and uses a fancy border, without the use of the highly flared "V's".
+The words "VictorVictrola" are arched (convex) in shape.

-The third design series uses a "concave" Victrola title.
+VARIATION THREE: The third decal design series uses a "concave" Victrola script.
 This design was used from 1910 through 1925, and is the most common decal, appearing on literally millions of machines.
-This decal has a similar border as the Victor Victrola decal listed above; the word "Victor" has been dropped from the title, leaving simply "Victrola".
-The first variation of this decal (1910-1915) (right) has only the words "Manufactured By" underneath the large "Victrola" name (as shown in the drawing below).
-The later version (1916-1925) (below) has a very small line of Patent information squeezed between the large "Victrola" name and the "Manufactured By" sentence.
+This decal has a similar border to the Victor Victrola decal shown above; the word "Victor" has been dropped from the title, leaving simply "Victrola".
+The first variation of this decal (1910-1915) (below) has only the words "Manufactured By" underneath the large "Victrola" name.
+The later version (1916-1925) (far below) has a very small line of patent information squeezed between the large "Victrola" name and the "Manufactured By" sentence.
 It takes a sharp eye to see the difference between the two variations.

-Detail of later version decal, showing additional line of patent information before the "Manufactured By" line:
+Detail of later decal, showing additional line of patent information before the "Manufactured By" line:

-The fourth design came out in late 1925, and was used on the early Orthophonics.
+VARIATION FOUR: The fourth design was used on the early Orthophonics in the fall of 1925 through the spring of 1926.
 It used a square border, and a rather simple modern design.

-The fifth design, first appeared in mid-1926, and was used on many models until RCA purchased Victor in 1929.
-This is a triangular emblem, and is quite common on Orthophonics.
+VARIATION FIVE: The fifth design, first appeared in mid-1926, and was used on most Orthophonic models up until RCA purchased Victor in 1929.
+This is a triangular emblem, and is quite common.

-The sixth (and final) design appeared on electronically amplified Victrolas and radio-phono combination sets in the fall of 1925.
-Like the electrically powered Victrolas introduced in 1913, these machines were also referred to as "Electrolas", but used a triangular decal similar to #5 (above).
-Note that the Electrola name used after 1925 refers to electronically amplified machines, while the 1913-1924 use of the Electrola name refers only to the use of an electric motor (rather than springs) to power the turntable.
+VARIATION SIX : The sixth design appeared on electronically amplified Victrolas and radio-phono combination sets in the fall of 1925.
+Like the electric-motor Victrolas which were first introduced in 1913, these machines were also referred to as "Electrolas", but used a triangular decal similar to #5 (above).
+Note that the Electrola name used after 1925 refers to tube-amplified machines, while the 1913-1924 Electrolas refer only to the use of an electric motor (rather than springs) to power the turntable.